What comes to mind when you hear the word "meditation"?

 Another benefit of OM is increased information processing.
 A study published in the Frontiers in Human Neuroscience found that meditators compared to non-meditators had markedly higher abilities in both local and global target processing and target selection, suggesting that meditation aids and expedites local and global information processing.
 Global processing refers to processing the big picture while local processing refers to processing more narrowly with greater attention to detail.

-Giving your brain an opportunity to release and switch to a seemingly unrelated task like meditation gives way to increased productivity by nurturing creative thinking and allowing your subconscious mind to process information.
+Giving your brain an opportunity to release and switch to an unrelated task like meditation increases productivity by nurturing creative thinking and allowing your subconscious mind to process information.
 Leveraging meditation in The Release phase of flow strengthens the potency of the phase.